 - Works with Amazon Alexa as well as Google Home.
-This allows user to use the light bulb via voice control.
-We have the Google home and its fantastic to control the lights.
-For example all you have to say is “Hey google turn on dining room lights” and they come on.
+This allows users to use the light bulb via voice control.
+We have the Google home and it is fantastic to control the lights.
+For example, all you have to say is “Hey google turn on dining room lights” and they come on.

 - There are 16 million colors to choose from.
 You can have electric green one moment and a crisp white the next!